opalsecurity/terraform-provider-opal/docs/resources/group.md

 Required:

 - `id` (String) The ID of the group that can see this group.

-# Limitations
-- Currently, Opal App IDs cannot be read from the terraform provider.
-You will need to get App IDs from the Opal web app URLs.

 Please [file a ticket](https://github.com/opalsecurity/terraform-provider-opal/issues) to discuss use cases that are not yet supported in the provider.